Criminally Negligent Homicide Texas | Law and Defense

 Now let’s build on the example and imagine the driver failed a state inspection and knows he needs to replace his tires, and then is involved in a traffic accident where he is unable to stop in time and causes the death of another.
 Here, the State will be able to allege that he was aware of but consciously disregarded a substantial and unjustifiable risk that caused the death of another.
 These facts might rise to the level of manslaughter in Texas.
 Learn more about manslaughter in Texas.

-Criminally negligent homicide is a State Jail Felony in Texas.
-A person who causes the death of an individual by criminal negligence has committed a state jail felony under the Texas Penal Code.
-The punishment range is six months to two years in State Jail and up to a $10,000 fine.
+Criminally negligent homicide is a State Jail Felony, which is punished by six months to two years in a state jail facility and up to a $10,000 fine.

 What is the Statute of Limitations for Criminally Negligent Homicide in Texas?